 There is no exact recipe for investment success

 Many so called experts try to sell you the exact recipe to investment success – but as you know it does not exist.

 What does exist is a lot of time tested strategies that work – over the long term in a lot of different markets.
 And if you apply these in a good enough way you will have great returns.

-I enjoyed Andreas’ book so much I asked him if he would be willing to answer a few questions to share more of his investment insights, luckily he did.
+I enjoyed Andreas’ book so much I asked him if he would be willing to answer a few questions to share more of his investment insights.